ava-labs/avalanche-docs/docs/tooling/cli-guides/validate-primary-network.md

 ## Be a Primary Network Validator

-Once the node is bootstrapped to Primary Network, we can now have the node be a Primary Network Validator.
+Once all nodes in a cluster are bootstrapped to Primary Network, we can now have the nodes be Primary Network Validators.

 To have all nodes in cluster `clusterName` be Primary Network Validators, run: